clairecharles/Halloween22/CONTRIBUTING.md

 - Do not end the subject line with a period.
 - Wrap the body at *72 characters*.
 - Use the body to explain the *what*, *why*, *vs*, and *how*.
-- Reference [Issues](https://github.com/WebXDAO/WebXDAO.github.io/issues) and [Pull Requests](https://github.com/WebXDAO/WebXDAO.github.io/pulls) liberally after the first line.
+- Reference [Issues](https://github.com/clairecharles/Halloween22/issues/) and [Pull Requests](https://github.com/clairecharles/Halloween22/pulls)liberally after the first line.
 - Follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ## 🚀 How to Contribute

-- Please create an [issue](https://github.com/WebXDAO/WebXDAO.github.io/issues/new/choose) before creating a pull request.
+- Please create an [issue](https://github.com/clairecharles/Halloween22/issues/new) or pick [One](https://github.com/clairecharles/Halloween22/issues/) before creating a pull request.

 - Fork the repository and create a branch for any issue that you are working on.